CivicActions/ssp-toolkit/docs/controls/CA.md

 #### CivicActions Responsibility

 Configuration management and log analysis is real time.
 OpenSCAP security scans are performed and reviewed monthly.
+See also: RA-5 and SI-4.

 Quarterly review of the control assessments supporting the monitoring is conducted by CivicActions Operations in collaboration with CivicActions Security.